Dante451/DnD-character-creator/README.md

 I hope you find this app useful!

-If you encounter any bugs, issues, or have an inquiry feel free to contact me at: dantedaciuk555@gmail.com
+[If you encounter any bugs, issues, or have an inquiry feel free to contact me at: dantedaciuk555@gmail.com]: #

 ## Upcoming features:
 Races and subraces add the ability bonuses automatically to current stats